Danielecina/arancina-is-the-way/README.md

 `yarn build`

-**Builds the extension** for production to the `build` folder.\
+**Builds the extension** for production to the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.
+It bundles React in production mode and optimizes the build for the best performance.

 The build is minified and your extension is ready to be used in Developer mode or published to the Google Web Store!.